openframeworks/ofSite/documentation/3d/ofNode.markdown

 Rotate relative to current orientation around arbitrary axis.

 Parameters:
-param0 Desired relative angle change in radians as float. param1 Desired axis to rotate around as a ref to cartesian 3D Vector.
+param0 Desired relative angle change in degrees as float. param1 Desired axis to rotate around as a ref to cartesian 3D Vector.